jhudson8/restful-redux/docs/model-reducer.md

     return newState;
   }

-  // you can add your own customer reducer logic as well }
+  // you can add your own additional reducer logic as well }
 ```